Quick Summary

 Transfer to your spouse before selling

 Transfers between spouses are CGT-free.
 If one partner is a Basic-rate taxpayer and the other is Higher-rate, transfer the asset to the lower earner before selling to pay 18% instead of 24%.
-This is legal and widely used.
+Jointly-held assets also use both partners' £3,000 exempt amounts — £6,000 of tax-free gains a year between you.

 Offset losses against gains